B.S. Logistics Management

 OSCM 455 - Transportation & Logistics Management (4)

 This course explores the transportation and logistics concepts within supply chains.
 Topics covered will include tools and techniques used in the design and operation of transportation and logistics systems and global issues in transportation and logistics management.
-In addition, "Quick Response" scenarios used to handle transportation and logistics issues, in the event of natural and non-natural disasters, will be explained.
+In addition, "Quick Response" scenarios to handle transportation and logistics issues in the event of natural and non-natural disasters will be explained.

 OSCM 458 - Purchasing & Inventory Management (4)